 We support the efforts of all neighboring states in eliminating the disease.
 We recommend considering neighboring states' programs to establish our own.
 Further, be it resolved that Farm Bureau, in cooperation with all livestock groups and universities, provide training to producers for self-testing of breeding bulls.

 In support of this policy, we recommend it be a priority to establish an ad-hoc committee to address bovine trichomoniasis.

 The ad-hoc committee shall consist of a representative from each beef producing county, a representative from the livestock auction community, a local veterinarian, the Arizona state veterinarian, Arizona Cattle Growers Association, and Arizona Farm Bureau.
 (2018)

-Brand Inspection (Non-Dairy):
+Beef Cattle Brand Inspection (Excluding Dairy):

-We support the livestock brand inspection programs, which promote self-inspection.
-We do not support the non-range self-inspection book.
+We support the livestock brand inspection programs, including self-inspection.
+We support consistency among beef producers using self-inspection books to transport or sell livestock.